AndrewTweddle/CodingExercises/readme.md

 ## CTCI

-The CTCI sub-folder contain my solutions to exercises from the 5th edition of [Cracking the Coding Interview](http://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/098478280X) by Gayle Laakmann McDowell.
+The CTCI sub-folder contains my solutions to exercises from the 5th edition of [Cracking the Coding Interview](http://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/098478280X) by Gayle Laakmann McDowell.

 | Exercise  | Description                              | My solutions  |
 | ---       | ---                                      | ---           |